 When you are offered an apartment, you must complete a lease acceptance form online before the due date included in the offer.
-You and your spouse, domestic partner, or roommate must complete the online form and a security deposit must be received via CashNet or mailed in to the Division of University Housing’s cashier’s office.
-A lease is not valid without payment of the security deposit.
+You and your spouse, domestic partner, or roommate must complete the online form and an security advance payment must be received via CashNet or mailed in to the Division of University Housing’s cashier’s office.
+A lease is not valid without payment of the security advance payment.

 An apartment will be offered at least 30 days prior to the beginning of a lease.
 In most cases, apartments are offered 60 days in advance.
 Outside of the summer, apartments are occasionally available with little to no wait.
 If an offer is accepted, the applicant must move in to the apartment no later than 30 days after the start date of the lease.
 Failure to meet this requirement may result in the termination of a lease.

 Applicants who reject a total of two apartment offers for their desired occupancy date will lose their original application date priority.
 Applicants that fail to respond to two apartment offers will have their applications moved to the bottom of the waiting list.

 Service Animals as defined by the federal regulations implementing the Americans with Disabilities Act, 28 C.F.R.s 35.104 or the Wisconsin Open Housing Law, Wis.
 Stats.s.106.50 may reside or visit in University Apartments without limitations.
 We do ask that residents with a Service Animal in their household notify the Leasing Office.